A Beginner’s Guide to Consuming Cannabis Edibles and Concentrates

 Read the label.

-When consumables are so potent and dosage so critical, you must check the label.
-In most markets, there is not standardization in label content or readability.
-But, skipping the label can leave you crippled by paranoia.
+You must check the label when consumables are so potent and dosage so critical.
+In most markets, there is no standardization in label content or readability.
+But skipping the label can leave you crippled by paranoia.

 Beginner's guide to consuming cannabis concentrates